fastos/fastsocket/README.md

 ### DEMO SERVER ###

 We provide a demo server In the demo directory of the repository.
-The demo server dose nothing but read/write messages from/to network sockets and is purely used to study and benchmark the performance of network stack of Linux kernel.
+The demo server does nothing but read/write messages from/to network sockets and is purely used to study and benchmark the performance of network stack of Linux kernel.
 When the demo server is running, it has little user CPU consumption, which makes it a perfect network application to observe the network stack